angelphanth/Remote-Employee-Satisfaction/README.md

 # VirtuOffice Analytics `dash`board
 ## Microsoft x BrainStation Stay at Home Hackathon

-This repository is in collaboration with fellow Data Scientist <a href="https://github.com/angelphanth">Angel Phanthanourak</a> as part of a Microsoft-led hackathon that took place on April 27-29, 2020.
+This repository is a collaboration between Data Scientists <a href="https://github.com/angelphanth">Angel Phanthanourak</a> and <a href="https://github.com/tomkeith">Tom Keith</a> as part of a Microsoft-led hackathon that took place on April 27-29, 2020.

 Comprised of three UX/UI designers (<a href="https://baroud.ca/">Joseph Baroud</a>, <a href="https://scottrs.ca/">Scott Sobere-Yu</a>, <a href="https://marctessierdesign.ca/about">Marc Tessier</a>), three web developers (<a href="https://github.com/rjtbansal">Rajat Bansal</a>, <a href="https://laithharb.com/">Laith Harb</a>, <a href="https://balkiratsingh.com/">Balkirat Singh</a>) and two data scientists, our team created: